Try the Full Power of Brosix with 10% lifetime discount!

 Finally, Slack and Skype offer a fair amount of integrations to help you turn them into powerful team collaboration tools.

-For example, while you can use Slack’s video chat feature, you can also integrate with the most popular video calling apps like Zoom.
+For example, while you can use Slack’s video chat feature, it’s easy to integrate with the most popular video calling apps like Zoom.
 You can also use Slack’s Skype integration to do the same thing.
-They also give you the opportunity to integrate with calendar apps to schedule meetings, Google Docs to easily collaborate on files, and various productivity apps to collaborate on projects.
+They also allow you to integrate with calendar apps to schedule meetings, Google Docs to easily collaborate on files, and various productivity apps, such as Trello, to collaborate on projects.

 If you feel at home in Microsoft’s business suite, then you’ll find Skype’s integration options appealing as well.
 If you choose one of the Office 365 plans, you’ll also get access to Outlook, Notes, and other famous apps that make work easier.